echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/vitaminE.md

 Vitamin E or alpha-Tocopherol is an essential fat-soluble vitamin.
 Vitamin E is actually a group of organic compounds, tocopherols and tocotrienols, but alpha-Tocopherol is the only one used by the human body.
 Its main function is antioxidant activity and cellular membrane protection.

 ## Absorption
-- 30% of Vitamin E is absorbed if the gut is healthy.
+- 30% of Vitamin E is absorbed if the digestive system is healthy.

 Vitamin E absorption is enhanced by:
 - Fats;